 Footnotes

 Educake offers subscription options for individual schools and multi-academy trusts with special features.
 Pricing varies based on school size and number of subjects required.
-Schools can request quotes directly through Educake's website for customized pricing packages.
+Schools can request quotes directly through Educake's website for customised pricing packages.

 Subscriptions for English, Science and Maths each cost £880 a year (plus VAT), while Geography, History, Computer Science and Physical Education each cost £550 a year (plus VAT).
 Discounts are offered when schools subscribe to more than one subject.
 All subscriptions offer unlimited teachers and unlimited students.
 The 30-day trial is also available.